CHARM-BDF/charmgpt/custom-mcp-servers/grant-fetch-mcp/output/converted.md

 Evaluate whether the institutional resources are appropriate to ensure the successful execution of the proposed work.

+_**Specific to this NOFO:**_

+-   Evaluate the extent to which do the researchers demonstrate sufficient understanding of the experimental design concepts, including rigor and reproducibility, necessary for successful translation of preclinical and therapeutic discovery research to support progression to an IND-enabling enterprise.
+-   Evaluate the extent to which the research team and partners have appropriate knowledge and experience on the targeted rare disease.

 Additional Review Criteria

 As applicable for the project proposed, reviewers will consider the following additional items while determining scientific and technical merit, but will not give criterion scores for these items, and should consider them in providing an overall impact score.

 Protections for Human Subjects

 For research that involves human subjects but does not involve one of the categories of research that are exempt under 45 CFR Part 46, evaluate the justification for involvement of human subjects and the proposed protections from research risk relating to their participation according to the following five review criteria: 1) risk to subjects; 2) adequacy of protection against risks; 3) potential benefits to the subjects and others; 4) importance of the knowledge to be gained; and 5) data and safety monitoring for clinical trials.

 For research that involves human subjects and meets the criteria for one or more of the categories of research that are exempt under 45 CFR Part 46, evaluate: 1) the justification for the exemption; 2) human subjects involvement and characteristics; and 3) sources of materials.
 For additional information on review of the Human Subjects section, please refer to the [Guidelines for the Review of Human Subjects](https://grants.nih.gov/grants/guide/url_redirect.php?id=11175).

 Vertebrate Animals

 When the proposed research includes Vertebrate Animals, evaluate the involvement of live vertebrate animals according to the following criteria: (1) description of proposed procedures involving animals, including species, strains, ages, sex, and total number to be used; (2) justifications for the use of animals versus alternative models and for the appropriateness of the species proposed; (3) interventions to minimize discomfort, distress, pain and injury; and (4) justification for euthanasia method if NOT consistent with the AVMA Guidelines for the Euthanasia of Animals.
 For additional information on review of the Vertebrate Animals section, please refer to the [Worksheet for Review of the Vertebrate Animals Section](//grants.nih.gov/grants/guide/url_redirect.php?id=11150).

 Biohazards

 When the proposed research includes Biohazards, evaluate whether specific materials or procedures that will be used are significantly hazardous to research personnel and/or the environment, and whether adequate protection is proposed.

 Resubmissions

 As applicable, evaluate the full application as now presented.

 Renewals

 As applicable, evaluate the progress made in the last funding period.

 Revisions

 As applicable, evaluate the appropriateness of the proposed expansion of the scope of the project.